-University of Hertfordshire Professor Owen Davies, an expert of the history of ghosts and witchcraft, describes grimoires as “books that contain a mix of spells, conjurations, natural secrets and ancient wisdom,” and Solomon indeed describes itself as a guide to “the ceremonial art of commanding spirits both good and evil.”
+University of Hertfordshire Professor Owen Davies, an expert of the history of ghosts and witchcraft, described grimoires as “books that contain a mix of spells, conjurations, natural secrets and ancient wisdom.”
+Indeed, Solomon is a self-described guide to “the ceremonial art of commanding spirits both good and evil.”

 Valak’s recent depiction as a nun was pure invention on the part of the director of The Conjuring 2, James Wan.

 “I had a strong outlook on the whole movie, but the one thing I wasn’t quite sure of [was the design of the demon character],” Wan said in 2016.

-“Because it is a demonic vision that haunts her, that only attacks her, I wanted something that would attack her faith.
-Something that would threaten the safety of her husband.
-And so that was eventually how the idea of this very iconographic image of a holy icon cemented in my head.”
+“Because it is a demonic vision that haunts her, that only attacks her, I wanted something that would attack her faith,” Wan continued, “and so that was eventually how the idea of this very iconographic image of a holy icon cemented in my head.”

-The idea of being haunted by your own faith was so potent that Valak became a central character in 2018’s The Nun, wherein the demon terrorizes and possesses the devout members of a Romanian abbey in 1952.
+The idea of being haunted by your own faith was so potent to Wan that Valak became a central character in 2018’s The Nun, wherein the demon terrorizes and possesses the devout members of a Romanian abbey in 1952.
 With black veins and lips peeking out of a ghostly-white face, Valak is truly a horrifying presence.